 The underlying purpose of the industrial development enabling legislation is to provide or preserve employment, reduce or eliminate pollution, or to increase industry within the State of Indiana.
 Any proposed manufacturing project should qualify under one of these broad categories.

 Eligible uses for IRFs include:

 - New construction

 - Purchase of equipment

-Refinancing of existing property to obtain favorable tax exempt rate of interest is not an eligible use of IRB financing.
+Refinancing of existing property to obtain favorable tax exempt rate of interest is not an eligible use of IRF financing.

 Maximum indebtedness per project: $10 million

 For more information about IRF financing, or to submit an application, e-mail Angelina Billo, or call 574.235.5838.